redstone99/hass-alert2/README.md

         Alert2 kitchen_door_open: turned on

-* Condition alert reminder that it's still on:
+* Condition alert reminder that it's still on.
+This can be customized via `reminder_message`:

         Alert2 kitchen_door_open: on for 5m